 Molly Hill grew up in Summerland, California, surrounded by agriculture and cattle ranches.
 Wine and the wine lifestyle captivated her from a young age.
 She graduated from U.C.
-Davis with a degree in viticulture and enology and a minor in Spanish and worked and studied all over the world, before landing at Sequoia Grove Winery, where she has been making wine since 2003.
-She designed and built a green home in 2005 and has helped design and build the new, state-of-the-art winery currently being built at Sequoia Grove.
+Davis with a degree in viticulture and enology and a minor in Spanish, and worked and studied all over the world before landing at Sequoia Grove Winery, where she has been making wine since 2003.
+She designed and built a green home in 2005 and has helped design and build the new, state-of-the-art winery at Sequoia Grove.
 She started GRO Wines with her winemaker husband in 2009.

 winemaker, Sonoma-Cutrer Vineyards

 When it comes to making wine, Cara Morrison brings an uncommon wealth of knowledge and passion to Sonoma-Cutrer.
 A native of San Jose, she earned her Bachelor of Science degree in fermentation science from the University of California at Davis.
 After college, Morrison spent a year traveling the other winemaking regions of the world, working at wineries in Australia, Chile and New York while also studying the craft in New Zealand, Eastern Europe, Italy, Germany and France.
 Morrison also held positions at Jekel Vineyard and Fetzer Vineyards.
 She joined Sonoma-Cutrer in 2005 where she immersed herself in crafting Chardonnay in the classic Burgundian style.